Most Dangerous Jobs in America

 You may have heard of BLS.
 This federal agency, the Bureau of Labor Statistics, compiles death and incidence reports across the United States.
-Each year, BLS’ annual report yields the answer to the question: what are the deadliest and most dangerous jobs in America?
+Each year, BLS’ annual report answers the question: what are the deadliest and most dangerous jobs in America?

 On 16 December 2020, the BLS released its report for 2019: Census of Fatal Occupational Injuries Summary (USDL-20-2265).

 Here are the 10 most dangerous jobs in the United States, based on BLS data published in December 2020:

 10. Ground maintenance workers – Total fatal injuries: 229

 9. Farmers, ranchers, and other agricultural managers – Total fatal injuries: 238

 8. Structural iron and steel workers – Total fatal injuries: 18

 7. Driver/sales workers and truck drivers – Total fatal injuries: 1005

 6. Refuse and recyclable material collectors – Total fatal injuries: 31